-Q. Am I able to take this course if I don’t attend UDM?
+Q. Am I able to take this course if I don’t attend University of Detroit Mercy (UDM) and the class is offered by UDM?

 A. Yes, any student from any University or College is able to take Aramaic Studies as a Guest Student.
 You must obtain the Guest Student application from your university’s Registrar’s Office (it must be signed there, as well).
 Once you complete the Guest Student application and have it signed by your registrar’s office, you must submit it along with your UDM registration form.